Exploring over 700 massive quiescent galaxies at z = 2-7: Demographics and stellar mass functions: Stellar mass functions

 \section{Stellar mass functions}

 In addition to simply counting the number density of massive quiescent galaxies, we can also explore their mass distribution.
 To do this, we compute the stellar mass function (SMF) in various bins of redshift.
 A limitation of previous studies using JWST at these redshifts is their respective survey volume; they have not been large enough to compute a SMF for just the quiescent galaxies.
 Even with our volume size, we cannot go above $z=5$, but we can explore the SMF from $z=2-5$.
-This enables a direct comparison to cosmological simulations and SAMs, albeit with the usual observational caveats.
+This enables a direct comparison to cosmological simulations and SAMs, albeit with the usual observational caveats (see Sec. \ref{app.s.smf_fitting}).

-In our case a key advantage over similar SMF works \citep[e.g.][]{Weaver2023}, is that our entire sample is based upon massive quiescent galaxies.
-This means that we have more flexibility in our selection and, due to fewer targets, we can use more advanced fitting procedures and visual inspection to remove contaminants.
-Our selection criteria is necessarily more generous on the colour-side because we know we can trust our sSFR cut followed by visual inspection.
+In our case a key advantage over similar SMF works \citep[e.g.][]{McLeod2021,Weaver2023}, is that our {entire sample is based upon a more stringent selection criteria for obtaining massive quiescent galaxies.
+We also have the benefit of JWST based data which enables us to fully probe the rest optical to high sensitivity.} This means that we have more flexibility in our selection and, due to fewer targets, we can use Bayesian based SED modelling and visual inspection to remove contaminants.

 Fig. \ref{fig:smf_observed} shows the observed stellar mass function for our sample of high-z massive quiescent galaxies.
-We compute the stellar mass function for bins of $z=2-2.5$, $z=2.5-3$, $z=3-3.5$, $z=3.5-4$ and finally $z=4-5$.
+We compute the stellar mass function for ranges of $z=2.0-2.5$, $z=2.5-3.0$, $z=3.0-3.5$, $z=3.5-4.0$ and finally $z=4.0-5.0$.
 We bin the masses in bins from $10^{9.3}M_\odot$<\Mstar<$10^{11.5}M_\odot$.
-We reduce the number of mass bins for the highest-z bins due to a lack of very massive galaxies at those redshifts.
+We reduce the number of mass bins for the highest-z ranges due to a lack of very massive galaxies at those redshifts.

-We see from Fig. \ref{fig:smf_observed} that as z increases we obtain fewer massive quiescent galaxies of all masses (as expected from our number densities results), but also that this is more pronounced for masses closest to the turn over in the SMF.
-We find that, as has been seen before, there are fewer low-mass and most-massive quiescent galaxies with a decrease towards the lowest and highest mass ends.
+We see from Fig. \ref{fig:smf_observed} that as z increases we obtain fewer massive quiescent galaxies of all masses (as expected from our number densities results), but also that this is more pronounced for masses closest to the turn over in the SMF (i.e. in the range $10^{10.3}M_\odot<M_*<10^{11}M_\odot$).
+The least amount of evolution is seen for the highest and lowest mass bins.
+We find that, as has been seen before \citep[e.g.][]{McLeod2021, Weaver2023}, there are fewer low-mass and most-massive quiescent galaxies.